Skip to main content

 @boltzpay/mcp (purple)

 An MCP server exposing 7 tools for Claude Desktop and other MCP-compatible clients.
 Install with npx @boltzpay/mcp and point Claude Desktop at it.
+The discover tool supports protocol, minScore, and query filters.

 External Systems (gray)